-One of the most pressing shortages for hospitals during theCovid-19 emergency is the lack of fans.
-These machines can keep patients breathing when they can no longer by themselves, and can cost 30.000 euros each.
-Now a rapidly assembled team of engineers, doctors, computer scientists and other volunteers, concentrated at MIT, are working to implement a safe and cost-effective alternative that could be quickly built around the world.
+One of the most pressing shortages for hospitals during theCovid-19 emergency it's the lack of fans.
+These machines can keep patients breathing when they can no longer do it themselves, and can cost as much as 30.000 euros each.
+Now a quickly assembled team of engineers, doctors, computer scientists and other volunteers, centered at MIT, is working to implement a safe and affordable alternative that could be built quickly around the world.

-The team, called MIT E-Vent (for emergency ventilator), formed on March 12 in response to the rapid spread of the coronavirus pandemic.
-Its members were alarmed by a broad conversation that arose about a reference to an MIT project of its own developed in 2010.
-The students at the time designed a simple ventilation device that could have been built with parts worth around 100 euros.
-They released a document detailing their design and testing, but the work ended at that point.
-Now, given the emergency, a new team has resumed that project at a very accelerated pace.
+The team, called MIT E-Vent (for emergency ventilator), was formed on March 12 in response to the rapid spread of the coronavirus pandemic.
+Its members were alarmed by a large conversation that arose over a reference to an MIT project developed in 2010.
+The students at the time designed a simple ventilation device that could be built with parts worth around 100 euros.
+They published a paper detailing their design and testing, but the work ended at that point.
+Now, given the emergency, a new team has taken over that project at a greatly accelerated pace.

 The core of the low cost respirator